LehFoshan/HackMITChina2026/README.md

 Four question types: multiple choice, short answer, multi-step problems, and full essay questions.
 Each type earns a different amount of XP so harder questions are worth more.
 There's also a timed mock exam mode for when students want to simulate the real thing.

-**AI essay marking**

-This one's genuinely useful.
-You type your essay answer, hit submit, and within a few seconds you get a mark out of the maximum, two or three sentences of examiner-style feedback, and a list of specific things to improve.
-It uses the DeepSeek API under the hood and it's actually pretty good at mimicking how a GCSE marker thinks.

 **Flashcards**

 A spaced repetition flashcard game that tracks which cards you keep getting wrong and surfaces them more often.
 Nothing revolutionary, but it works.